Fire protection and restoration projects

 We monitor conditions daily.

-There are four weather stations in the park that record hourly temperature, relative humidity, precipitation, wind speed, and wind direction.
+There are six weather stations in the park that record hourly temperature, relative humidity, precipitation, wind speed, and wind direction.
 We use this information, along with national weather reports, to determine the fire danger rating.
 This tells us how easily a fire could start, how difficult it might be to control, and how long it might burn.

 Our team of first responders act fast.